Description of Methodology

 - Glam Media's trafficking and ad operations processes, and the reports generated for end users

-The numbers and measurement outlined in this Description of Methodology relate to online display and rich media advertising impressions only.
+The numbers and measurement outlined in this Description of Methodology relate to online display, rich media, and video advertising impressions, as well as viewable impression measurement.

-This Description of Methodology does not cover click measurement or added value metrics, relating to user engagement and interaction.
+This Description of Methodology does not cover click measurement or added value metrics, relating to user engagement and interaction, other than viewable impression measurement.

 Impression measurements are based on actual measurement as all valid impressions are counted.
 As a result, there are no statistical projections or estimates utilized.